button/button-client-ruby/README.md

 ## Response

-The Button::Response class will be returned by all API methods.
-It is used to read the respone data as well as collect any meta data about the response, like potential next and previous cursors to more data in a paged endpoint.
+An instance of the `Button::Response` class will be returned by all API methods.
+It is used to read the response data as well as collect any meta data about the response, like potential next and previous cursors to more data in a paged endpoint.

 ### Methods